 An alternative concept to the Biblical Week, which has grown rather quickly in the past few years, is that of the Lunar Sabbath.
-First attributed to Jonathan David Brown in his book titled Keeping Yahweh's Appointments in 1998[72], this theory claims the Biblical Week is also based on the moon - specifically the four primary stages of the moon (new moon, first quarter, full moon and last quarter).
-This concept is very similar to the modern Zoroastrian Calendar that is also believed to have originated from Babylon[71].
+First attributed to Jonathan David Brown in his book titled Keeping Yahweh's Appointments in 1998^[72], this theory claims the Biblical Week is also based on the moon - specifically the four primary stages of the moon (new moon, first quarter, full moon and last quarter).
 Although this lunar week concept also contains seven whole days, it is extended at the end of the lunar cycle to account for extra days in the lunar month (adding leap days to the week).
 Followers of this system do keep the new moon day to begin the month, but also treat it as the Biblical Sabbath day, or the Lunar Sabbath (but no longer correlates with the secular week, placing the Weekly Sabbath on a different day of the commonly accepted week with each new lunar phase).
-This is then followed by four additional Sabbaths that always fall on the 8th, 15th, 22nd and 29th day of the lunar cycle.
+This is then followed by four additional

+Sabbaths that always fall on the 8th, 15th, 22nd and 29th day of the lunar cycle.
 Since the lunar cycle is just over 29 days in length, the last Sabbath can extend into the 30th day (making for either two or three Sabbath days in a row as the lunar cycle repeats).
 Consequently, this also forces the First Day of Unleavened Bread, the Day of Trumpets, the First Day of Tabernacles, and the Last Great Day as always falling on one of these Lunar Sabbaths.

 Research conducted on some of the earliest layers of the Pentateuch done by Jeffrey H. Tigay and others conclude that the perpetual seven-day week (Sabbatical Week) dates to the 9th century BC - centuries before Judea's exile to Babylon.
 He also find no resemblance between the Biblical Sabbath week and the Babylonian system tied to the new moons.
-Tigay writes[70]:
+Tigay writes^[70]: